 Hormones and Lyme disease

 In chronic infections, testosterone is essential as it controls the immune system.
-Optimal testosterone levels are essential for recovering from Lyme disease since they also boost energy, mood, and physical power.
+Optimal testosterone levels are essential for recovering from Lyme disease because they also boost energy, mood, and physical power.

 The best laboratory marker for measuring testosterone levels is bioavailable testosterone.
 If levels are low, supplementing with injectable testosterone cypionate offers the biggest advantage.

-It is uncommon to think about the connection between chronic infections, such Lyme disease, and thyroid, adrenal, and sex hormones.
-Since hormones affect the immunological response, adequate hormone levels are required.
+It is uncommon to think about the connection between chronic infections such as Lyme disease and thyroid, adrenal, and sex hormones.
+Because hormones affect the immunological response, adequate hormone levels are required.
 Chronic infections, which worsen hormone levels, make the situation worse by exacerbating the symptoms of Lyme disease.
 To reduce the symptoms and severity of Lyme disease, thyroid, adrenal, and sex hormone levels should be correctly examined and treated as necessary.